 When this route first opened it was classified A1(M) - and, since the A1 then passed through the centre of Newcastle, it was literally designed for long-distance traffic to pass through Newcastle itself.
 The A1 was then rerouted to pass through the Tyne Tunnel east of the city, and then moved again to the new Western Bypass in the 1980s.
 Each move caused a reshuffle of road numbers, so during the Tyne Tunnel days the Central Motorway was called the A6127(M), and since the Western Bypass opened it has been A167(M).
 It looks like it might now be settled on this number for the time being.

 The road makes an effective bypass for the city centre, though its unconventional junctions make any journey an exhilerating drive, with entries and exits bombarding the driver from all sides.
 Between the B1318 and the next junction south from the A1058, the southbound carriageway runs underneath the northbound one to save space, and thus forms the UK's only double-deck motorway.
-The most alarming section — where an entrance from an unclassified road joined the northbound carriageway on the right-hand side at a Give Way line immediately before another exit — was eliminated in about 2008 be permanently closing the little-used sliproad.
+The most alarming section, where an entrance from an unclassified road joined the northbound carriageway on the right-hand side at a Give Way line immediately before another exit, was eliminated in about 2008 by permanently closing the little-used sliproad.

 Never boring and always evolving, the Newcastle Central Motorway is one of the liveliest but most overlooked corners of the motorway network.